 - 1. Determine the location of the PCI adapter in the system. - 2.
 Label and then disconnect all cables attached to the adapter you plan to remove. - 3.
-Enter drmgr to enable an adapter to be removed: - For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 enter: - drmgr -c pci -r -s locationcode - Follow the instructions on the display to complete the task. - 4.
-Remove the PCI adapter cassette from the system.
-Refer to "Removing a PCI adapter cassette from the expansion unit" on page 105. - 5.
-Place the cassette with the cover facing up on an approved ESD surface. - 6.
-To remove an adapter from the cassette, refer to "PCI adapter single-width and double-width cassettes" on page 112.
+Enter drmgr to enable an adapter to be removed:

+For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 enter:

+drmgr -c pci -r -s locationcode

+4. Remove the PCI adapter cassette from the system.
+Refer to "Removing a PCI adapter cassette from the expansion unit" on page 137.

+- 5. Place the cassette with the cover facing up on an approved ESD surface. - 6.
+To remove an adapter from the cassette, refer to "PCI adapter single-width and double-width cassettes" on page 144.